First Hundred Years' War: Loss of Brittany

 In 1232, a civil war broke out in England between Peter des Roches, leading the English government and backed by the Poitevin faction, and the rebels led by Richard Marshal, who argued that Henry III had failed to protect the legal rights of the nobility under des Roches' administration.
 Henry struggled to gain a clear military advantage and became concerned that Louis of France might seize the opportunity to invade Brittany—as their truce was set to expire in 1234—while Henry was preoccupied with the conflict at home.
 By the time the truce with France ended, Henry agreed to make peace in the civil war.
 Despite this, Duke Peter of Brittany soon faced French military pressure.
 Henry could only send a small force to assist his vassal, and Brittany fell to the French in November.
 With this defeat, the Plantagenets lost their remaining control over northern France.
 After the dismissal of des Roches, Henry personally ruled the kingdom for the next 24 years, rather than relying on senior ministers.

-After the forfeiture of Peter of Brittany, Henry offered his cousin Eleanor better treatment, probably intending to raise her claim to Brittany, but after Pope Gregory IX claimed his support of descendants of Alix, Henry ceased.
-Eleanor remained imprisoned until her death in 1241.